-- It is a far less traveled route.
+- It is a less traveled route.
 Most of the 15,000 yearly attempts on the mountain are made by the more direct Marangu and similar routes.
 The challenge and isolation of the Machame Route results in a more pristine wilderness experience.

-- The Machame Route has extremely well maintained trails, contributing to a more environmentally friendly route and far less time in the mud.
+- The Machame Route has well maintained trails, contributing to a more environmentally friendly route and far less time in the mud.

 - The Machame Route is the most ecologically diverse route on the mountain.
-Our exceptional camp selection exposes climbers to the area's remote and pristine environment via no less than 5 distinct ecological zones.
+Our exceptional camp selection exposes climbers to the area's remote and pristine environment via no less than five distinct ecological zones.